Top Picks – Best Slow Feeder Cat Bowls

 (Not) Fun Fact: when your cat’s meals make an almost immediate reappearance after being eaten the first time, it’s not technically as a result of vomiting – it’s regurgitation.
-Call it what you will, it’s gross and a bummer to see your little furry friend pathetically staring up at you next to a hill of undigested cat food.
+Call it what you will, at feeding time, it’s gross and a bummer to see your little furry friend pathetically staring up at you next to a hill of undigested cat food.

 My cat will sometimes even try to pick up where she left off and start snacking on the regurgitated food.
 It doesn’t seem to faze her, but I can’t ignore it and let her turn into a Gross Cat when my dream is for her to be a Not Gross Cat.

 If your kitty does not immediately take to the slow feeder cat bowl, they will at best ignore it and, at worst drive you to madness with their vocal protests.
 Let’s face it, if someone suddenly decided all your meals would be eaten from a series of little tubes that spin around on a stand, you might be grumpy about it, too.
 Don’t despair, just keep these tips in mind as you embark upon your slow feeder journey:

 Hot take: most cats are stubborn, so expecting an overnight success story is probably unrealistic.
 It may take a week or two to see them start to take to a new slow feed bowl.
 If you’re using a feeder that has a learning curve, keep your training sessions brief – 10 minutes a day is a good starting point.